Šubić family

 The Šubić family, also known initially as Bribirščić (Berberistich, Broborstic, Breberstic, Breberienses), was one of the Twelve noble tribes of Croatia and a great noble house which constituted Croatian statehood in the Middle Ages.
 They held the county of Bribir (Varvaria) in inland Dalmatia.
-They with their prominent branch Zrinski (1347–1703) were arguably the leading noble family of Croatia for almost 500 years.
+With their prominent branch Zrinski (1347–1703),they were arguably the leading noble family of Croatia for almost 500 years.